 Entrants are assessed for their achievements in three ‘core pillars’: Horticultural ; Environmental Responsibility and Community Participation.

 Judging takes place each Summer, when judges visit the communities to assess them.
 However, they do expect to see evidence of year round activity as part of this.
 The results are announced at an annual awards ceremony each Autumn.

 The Awards granted follow the RHS medal standards of Gold, Silver Gilt, Silver, Bronze or Certificate of Commendation.
 There is also a series of Judges’ Discretionary Awards to highlight outstanding achievement in a variety of areas.

-Over 1,000 communities around the UK enter each year and it is estimated that up to 200,000 volunteers are involved with In Bloom nationally.
+Over 1,000 communities around the UK enter each year and it is estimated that over 200,000 volunteers are involved with In Bloom nationally.

 The first stage of entering is for communities to take part in regional heats.
 From these, approximately 70 communities are selected to enter the national Britain in Bloom Finals the following year.

 South West in Bloom is the name of the local area’s regional heats of Britain in Bloom.
 The communities participating in this come from Bristol, Cornwall, Devon, West Dorset, Somerset, South Gloucestershire and most of Wiltshire.

 Again, communities from these areas compete against each other based on their electoral roll population size.
 The competition follows the same judging criteria as the national finals.